 Michigan Wolverines Football Podcast: Dennis Fithian With John Borton

-Sports talk radio host Dennis Fithian joins the podcast, talking Michigan football, expectations and more.
+Sports talk radio host Dennis Fithian graces the podcast, talking Michigan football (and a bit of basketball.

-Fithian and senior editor John Borton discuss what might push the Wolverines above the seven or eight wins most think they'll get this fall.
-Fithian also points out key spots on the schedule, and make-or-break, 50-50 games.
+Fithian and senior editor John Borton discuss the ins and outs of the proposed college football playoff expansion, talk about a Jim Harbaugh roster addition, and touch on Hunter Dickinson's info gathering from the NBA.

 Here's what Fithian has to say…